 We advise that you do the hiking part first (if you came in Montserrat Barcelona for that too) and then have the time for the main complex and lunch.

-There is even a gourmet store with local products and a full service restaurant.
+There is even a gourmet store with local products and a full-service restaurant.

-Hiking the mountain of Montserrat Barcelona
+Hiking the mountain of Montserrat Spain

 All routes are well marked citing time and landmarks.
-Just plan accordingly as many are circular ones and night time will come at some point.
+Just plan as many are circular ones and night time will come at some point.

 So be in Montserrat Barcelona as early as possible.